Sebram/Satprem/README.md

 # Satprem
-Admin Generator fror Symfony 2
+Admin Generator for Symfony 2